sakinaamin/vdjremix/README.md

   Pairwise correlations are estimated using repeated subsampling of shared non-missing observations, avoiding bias introduced by fully imputed matrices.

 - **Automated, interpretable module discovery**
-  Features are grouped into biologically coherent modules using hierarchical clustering with Dynamic Tree Cut.
+  Features are grouped into biologically coherent modules.

-- **Module summarisation via eigengenes**
-  Each module is summarised by its first principal component (PC1), enabling downstream association, stratification, and longitudinal analyses.

-- **Explicit focus on interpretability**
+- **Interpretable module summarisation**
   Modules are designed to be sparse, internally coherent, and directly linkable to immunological mechanisms.

 ---